 US life expectancy has seen the sharpest decline in over 100 years.
 While we are unfortunately seeing a cumulative decline, the fall is much more pronounced in some populations than others.
 The reasons for this decline go beyond the Covid-19 pandemic.
-We have longstanding health problems related to health disparities – poor access to health care, poverty, unemployment, lack of education, and poor diet that are impacting the health and wellbeing of a few racial or ethnic groups more than the others.
+We have longstanding health problems related to health disparities – poor access to health care, poverty, unemployment, lack of education, and poor diet that are impacting the health and well-being of a few racial or ethnic groups more than others.

 Health disparities are avoidable differences in health across the member population.
 These differences impact how long people are likely to live, the health conditions they may experience, and the care that is available to them.
 Today, many individuals are not able to achieve better outcomes because of systemic barriers with regard to gender, race, education, socioeconomic status, geographical location, and other structural factors.

 Employers and health plans have the tools to make a difference and play a critical role in efforts to improve health equity.
 One of those tools is benefit design.
 They can make effective use of benefit designs to increase healthcare access, address unmet needs and personalize care for patients with equity gaps.
 Benefit designs directly impact affordability and availability – the main barriers to access.
-To achieve this goal, employers and health plans have to evolve their benefit designs from one-size-fits-all to a dynamic benefits plan structure that removes barriers to care and addresses unmet needs of their member populations with equity gaps.
+To achieve this goal, employers and health plans have to evolve their benefit designs from one-size-fits-all to a dynamic benefits plan structure that removes barriers to care and addresses the unmet needs of their member populations with equity gaps.

 Dynamic value-based insurance design (VBID) models provide an innovative tool for payers to reduce plan costs and enhance the quality of care for members impacted by health disparities.
 These benefit designs are highly targeted with specific eligibility criteria, incur lower direct costs, and have a measurable ROI.
 The dynamic benefit designs include a bundle of interventions that address the “whole person social needs” of specific subpopulations and provide them equitable access to care and a better opportunity to avoid the progression of their chronic conditions to costly complications.